-Mali is a vast continental country with an area of 1 241 238 km².
-It is situated in the sudano-sahelian belt of West Africa and shares 7000 km of frontiers with Algeria, Niger, Burkina-Faso, Ivory Coast, Guinea, Senegal and Mauritania.
-Mali is part of the vastest countries of the continent and with no bordering on the sea.
-Its population was in 2011 close to 14 millions.
+Mali is a vast landlocked country with an area of 1,241,238 km².
+It is situated in the Sudano-Sahelian belt of West Africa and shares 7000 km of its borders with Algeria, Niger, Burkina-Faso, Ivory Coast, Guinea, Senegal and Mauritania.
+Mali is part of the largest countries on the continent.
+Its population approximately close to 14 million in 2011.

-It contains four large agro climatic regions which are: the sudano-guinean area to the South (6 % of the territory), the Sudanese area to the Centre (17 % of the country),the Sahelian zone to the North (26 % of the territory) and the Saharan area covering 51 % of the country.
-On hydrographic matters, Mali is sprayed in its southern and central side by the Niger river (over 1 700 km) and Senegal (over 800 km) and its tributaries.
+It contains four large agro climatic regions which are: the Sudano-Guinean area to the South (6 percent of the territory), the Sudanese area to the center (17 percent of the country), the Sahelian zone to the North (26 percent of the territory) and the Saharan area covering 51 percent of the country.
+On hydrographic matters, Mali has in its southern and central side the Niger river (over 1,700 km) and Senegal (over 800 km) and its tributaries.

 In matters of economy, livestock and agriculture are the two big sectors of rural production.
-The primary sector occupies near 85 % of the population and provides near 80 % of the national GDP (more or less 400 dollars per habitat).
+The primary sector occupies near 85 percent of the population and provides near 80 percent of the national GDP (more or less 400 dollars per person).
 Mali is classified among the poorest countries in the world.

 Context of the area of intervention (Nioro and Nara)

-The intervention area of the BFFS program expands on the Nara circle, which covers a 30 000km² area and contains 11 municipalities, most of them belonging to the municipalities targeted as the most vulnerable in Mali.
-The Nioro circle in Sahel, covers an area of 11 060km² and contains 16 municipalities.
+The intervention area of the BFFS programme expands on the Nara circle, which covers a 30,000 km² area and contains 11 municipalities, most of them belonging to the municipalities targeted as the most vulnerable in Mali.
+The Nioro circle in Sahel, covers an area of 11,060 km² and contains 16 municipalities.
 The area targeted by the Belgian Fund for Food Security (BFFS) is constituted by the Circles of Nioro, located in the Kayes and Nara region, in the Koulikoro zone.
 The North of the Koulikoro region and the Kayes regions is one of the areas where food insecurity and vulnerability are the highest in the country.

-The practice of subsistence farming and transhumance breeding is led with a strategy of minimizing risks, without a capacity to accumulate on the long term.
+The practice of subsistence farming and transhumance breeding is led with a strategy of minimizing risks, without a capacity to accumulate on the long-term.
 The demographic growth, the degradation of natural resources and climate change make extensive practices more difficult and makes them in the medium term, less and less profitable and increasingly risky.
-They force the populations to search more sources of revenues beyond the family farm and to depend ever more of the market for their nutrition.
+They force the populations to search more sources of revenues beyond the family farm and to depend more on the market for their nutrition.

 The global FBSA programme

-The global program of the Belgian Fund for Food Security has the global objective of improving durably food and nutritional security of vulnerable groups at the level of the Nara and Nioro circles in Sahel, by favouring their access to the production factors, the technologies and markets and by strengthening the capacities of the local actors in the management of food security in local development.
-Five Belgian NGOs and UNCDF are contributing to the implementation of this program whose coordination is ensured by the Food Security Office supported by the FAO.
-The BFFS program targets a population estimated at more than 430 000 inhabitants, spread in 27 municipalities, on 2 Circles and 2 regions.
+The global programme of the Belgian Fund for Food Security has the global objective of improving durably food and nutritional security of vulnerable groups at the level of the Nara and Nioro circles in Sahel, by favoring their access to the production factors, the technologies and markets and by strengthening the capacities of the local actors in the management of food security in local development.
+Five Belgian NGOs and UNCDF are contributing to the implementation of this programme whose coordination is ensured by the Food Security Office supported by the FAO.
+The BFFS programme targets a population estimated at more than 430,000 inhabitants, spread in 27 municipalities, on 2 Circles and 2 regions.

 A complementary partnership

-UNCDF has cooperated with the BFFS since ten years in several African countries and particularly in Mali in matters of strengthening and decentralizing food security.
+UNCDF has cooperated with the BFFS ten years ago in several African countries, and particularly in Mali, on matters of strengthening and decentralizing food security.
 UNCDF intervenes in the BFFS on the basis of two fundamental elements: accountability and sustainability.
 In the context of Mali, the local governments have a legal and financial status and the elected representatives are accountable in front of the law, the institutions and the tax payers for the healthy management of public revenues.

 The FBSA Strategy

-The multi-actor program for the fight against food insecurity and malnutrition in the Nioro and nara circles favours a single logical framework regrouping the interventions of all the partners and whose coherence is linked to the four pillars of food and nutritional security.
+The multi-actor programme for the fight against food insecurity and malnutrition in the Nioro and Nara circles favors a single logical framework regrouping the interventions of all the partners and whose coherence is linked to the four pillars of food and nutritional security.
 The input of the UNCDF is intended to enhance the link between these four areas and the sustainable management of investments by the local authorities, main responsible for the project management of these investments in their municipality.